 Using Singularity, WBM can be run on Windows, MacOS, or Linux systems.
 Singularity runs on Linux natively and uses virtual machines (VMs) on Windows and Mac.

-These instructions, the Singularity image of WBM and model input data are available from the University of New Hampshire Water Balance Model Ancillary Data Download Website, https://wbm.unh.edu
+These instructions, the Singularity image of WBM and model input data are available from the University of New Hampshire Water Balance Model Ancillary Data Download Website, https://wbm.unh.edu.

 2.2 Downloading the Ancillary files